PratikPatil-01/Covid-19-Data-Analysis/README.md

-Covid-19 Data Analysis
+#Covid-19 Data Analysis

-For Analysing Covid-19 Various Python Libraries are used
+#For Analysing Covid-19 Various Python Libraries are used:

 Pandas (Python library that high-performance, easy to use structures and data analysis tools)